 Perhaps you thought Avengers: Endgame was the end for the Marvel Cinematic Universe?
 Folks, we’re just getting started.
-With Endgame dominating box office records and Spider-Man: Far From Home ushering in the MCU’s fourth phase, Marvel is hotter than ever, and everyone wants a piece of the action.
+With Endgame dominating box office records and the MCU’s fourth phase already in the works, Marvel is hotter than ever, and everyone wants a piece of the action.

 In other words, there’s more Marvel action than ever on the way.
 Here’s everything that you have to look forward to.
 (Warning, light spoilers below.
 If you’re not caught up on the MCU, proceed at your own risk.)

 Phase Four of the MCU kicks off on May 1, 2020 with a look back at the past.
 Despite her Endgame fate, Scarlett Johansson is slipping into her black catsuit at least one more time for a Black Widow solo flick.
 The film will be a prequel, and it will introduce Florence Pugh’s Yelena Belova, who also assumed the mantle of the Black Widow in the comics, to the MCU.
 Rachel Weisz and Stranger Things‘ David Harbour also star.